Knotweed Species

 - Stem-injection:

-- If stem-injecting, treatments should occur when the stems are approximately 2 cm (1-inch) diameter, otherwise the hollow space in the stem will not yet have formed
+- If stem-injecting, treatments should occur when the stems are approximately 2 cm (1-inch) diameter, otherwise the hollow space in the stem will not yet have formed.
+If the stem is not large enough for the hollow space to develop, stem injection is not possible, and control is limited to foliar spray.

 - Ensure that ALL stems are injected, mark the injected stems with a marker to help keep track

-For more information on chemical control on knotweed please read Metro Vancouver's BMP for the knotweed species (pg.
+For more information on herbicide application on knotweed please read Metro Vancouver's BMP for the knotweed species (pg.
 11).

-Always read and follow the chemical product label!
+Always read and follow the herbicide product label!

 Powell River - Make Powell River Knotweed free Video

-Step-by-step instructions to chemically control knotweed, referenced from Powell River's Parks, Recreation and Culture, Invasive Species: Knotweed Removal guide):
+Step-by-step instructions for herbicide application to control knotweed, referenced from Powell River's Parks, Recreation and Culture, Invasive Species: Knotweed Removal guide):

 Methods Used To Remove Japanese Knotweed Video (Robert Denny, UK)